 The IKOS/Synopsys/Mentor fight provides an example of a merger agreement with an extremely restrictive "no-shop" clause.
 Under the agreement, IKOS could not utilize its "fiduciary out" to discuss Mentor's overbid until Mentor signed a confidentiality agreement containing a two-year standstill clause and a two-year non-solicitation covenant.
-Even though the IKOS board deemed Mentor's all-cash tender offer to be "financially superior" to Synopsys's complicated floating exchange ratio bid, IKOS initially rejected Mentor's bid because Mentor refused to sign the stringent confidentiality agreement.
-However, Mentor responded to the restrictive "no-shop" clause on January 16, 2003 by delivering an executed merger agreement to IKOS for its signature.
-Mentor believed that this action would permit IKOS to consider its bid without violating the IKOS/Synopsys "no-shop" clause because Mentor was not requesting any confidential information or entering into preliminary negotiations or discussions regarding the Mentor merger agreement.
-Nevertheless, IKOS once again rejected the Mentor bid because it
+Even though the IKOS board deemed Mentor's all-cash tender offer to be "financially superior" to Synopsys's

-The 2008 merger agreement between Constellation Energy Group, Inc. ("Constellation") and Mid-America Energy Holdings Company ("Mid-America") provides yet another illustration of the lawyer's favorite cautionary tale - words matter - when drafting such no-shop provisions.
+The 2008 merger agreement between Constellation Energy Group, Inc. ("Constellation") and Mid-America Energy Holdings Company ("Mid-America") provides yet another illustration of the lawyer's favorite cautionary tale - words matter - when drafting such "no-shop" provisions.
 In the Constellation/Mid-America agreement, the exception to the non-solicitation provision allowed Constellation to engage in discussions or share confidential information with a third-party with respect to an alternative proposal only if, in addition to other conditions, the alternative proposal "constitutes, or is reasonably likely to result in, a Superior Proposal."
 As is fairly customary, the term "Superior Proposal" was defined to mean a proposal or offer relating to an acquisition of 50% or more of the net revenues, net income, assets or equity of Constellation.
 However, in this transaction the alternative proposal submitted by Électricité de France International, SA ("EDFI"), the ultimately successful deal-jumper, was limited to the purchase of a 49.9% interest in a joint venture involving Constellation's five nuclear reactors.
 Thus, it was not clear that EDFI's proposal constituted a "Superior Proposal" under the terms of the original merger agreement, therefore, Constellation could have been prevented from having any discussions with EDFI to further consider its superior proposal.
 In the end, Mid-America agreed to step aside (in exchange for an extraordinarily handsome sum of cash and equity), so we will never know whether a challenge on these facts would have had sufficient merit.
 Regardless, this non-solicitation provision is an instructive example of a restriction (whether intended or unintended) on the ability of a target's Board to consider a proposal that is superior in all respects simply because the structure of the proposal proved to be more innovative than the drafting of the provision.
-Another recent deal with an interesting aspect to its "Superior Propsoal" definition, and reflecting the current economic and credit conditions, is the January 2009 acquisition of Wyeth by Pfizer, where the presence of "seller financing" in a competing proposal (i.e., whereby Wyeth's shareholders might be issued debt instruments as part of a competing proposal) is deemed not to create an inference that the competing proposal is not "Superior."
+Another recent deal with an interesting aspect to its "Superior Proposal" definition, and reflecting the current economic and credit conditions, is the January 2009 acquisition of Wyeth by Pfizer, where the presence of "seller financing" in a competing proposal (i.e., whereby Wyeth's shareholders might be issued debt instruments as part of a competing proposal) is deemed not to create an inference that the competing proposal is not "Superior."